 for each child aged 12-22 on or before 30th September 2013 (reduced from €250 in 2012)

-A customer who does not receive an automated payment will be required to complete an application form which will become available from 30th June 2013.
+A customer who does not receive an automated payment will be required to complete an application form which will become available from late June 2013.
 These applications will then be processed from one centralised unit within the Department of Social Protection.
 Further information on the scheme

 |School Books Grant Scheme |